iti0201/iti0201/01-intro.md

   - Programming of non-ideal robots (realistic simulation or real-world robot).

 - **T4: Reflective Learning**
-  - Weekly reflection on personal study process.
+  - Weekly reflection on personal study process and feedback.

 ---

 ## Team-Based Learning

 - **T1-T3** tasks are designed to be solved in **teams of two**.
-- **T4** reflection tasks are individual.
+- **T4** reflection and feedback tasks are individual.

 ---